meyercm/fugitive/README.md

 A one-handed, Arduino-based, chorded keyboard.

+#### Project Overview

+Fugitive is an implementation of a 7 key keyboard, inspired by my frustration trying to type one-handed.
+Unlike normal keyboards, where there is a key for each character, `Fugitive` uses a combination of keys pressed simultaneously to type a single letter.

+Initially, I looked at the [SpiffChorder Project], which definitely shaped the direction of my efforts, but eventually decided to write my own firmware, and my own chordset.

+#### Hardware configuration

+My current design uses a [Pro Micro], with an Atmel 32u4 MCU.
+The most cost-effective source of mechanical switches I could find was an [inexpensive mechanical keyboard], which was reasonably easy to harvest switches from using a soldering iron and wick.

+For an enclosure, I found a styrofoam sphere in the craft aisle, which I sliced in half and pressed the switches into.

+#### Electrical connections

+The seven switches are wired to their own GPIO and to a common ground.
+The GPIO pins are set as `INPUT_PULLUP`.
+When a pin is pressed, the pin will measure low.

+#### Software considerations

+I was originally concerned because the 32u4 has less than 7 interruptable pins.
+However, I found a solution (see below) and quickly discarded it- I realized that even inefficient software would be far faster than the human using it could perceive.

+#### Current status

+The keyboard is usable as it is (I'm writing this README with it).
+However, it has a few shortcomings, and at least one bug.

+- Periodically seems to miss a single chord
+- F1...F10 are not implemented
+- Only the 'normal' voice (chordmap) is implemented
+- Mouse mode not implemented

-### Notes from the internet:
+#### Notes from the internet regarding interrupt circuits:

 [forum discussion](http://www.avrfreaks.net/forum/multiplex-several-switches-one-external-interrupt)

 > There's no reason to connect the switches to GND and use diodes.
-Intead connect the switches like shown in the attached > schematic.
+Intead connect the switches like shown in the attached schematic.
 > 1) To begin with set the INT pin as input with the internal pull-up resistor activated and enable INT.
 > 2) Set all the other pins as outputs pulled to GND.
 This way the INT input will be pulled low once a switch is pressed.
 > 3a) When INT gets triggered, set the INT pin as output pulled to GND and set all the other pins as inputs with the internal pull-up resistors activated.